Conformal Equivalence of Measures and Dynamics of Orthogonal Polynomials: Applications

 Let $K$ be a compact continuum with connected complement $\Omega = \C\setminus K$.
 Then $K$ is non-polar and its boundary $J$ is Dirichlet regular, being connected.
 Let $\mu$ denote the equilibrium measure on $K$.
-Then the support of $S(\mu)$ equals $J$.
-Such a measure $\mu$ is an example of a measure for which the associated orthonormal polynomials $p_n ( \mu ; z)$ have regular $n$th root asymptotic behavior by the Erd{\"o}s-Turán criterion [\citep{stahltotik} Theorem 4.1.1].
-Recall the characterization of $n$th root regularity \eqref{eq:nthrootreg1}, namely $\lim_{n \rightarrow \infty} \gamma_n ^{\frac{1}{n}} = \frac{1}{\capsty(S(\mu))}.$
+Then the support $S(\mu)$ equals $J$.
+Such a measure $\mu$ is an example of a measure for which the associated orthonormal polynomials $p_n ( \mu ; z)$ have regular $n$th root asymptotic behavior by the Erdös-Turán criterion \citep[Thm.
+4.1.1]{stahltotik}.